 Career Guide to JMU Majors: Political Science

-The Political Science major is a department within the College of Arts & Letters.
+The Political Science major offered by the Department of Political Science, one of two departments in the School of Public and International Affairs within the College of Arts & Letters.

 Admission and Progression Standards: